internet-sicherheit/kisshome-traffic-recorder/README.md

 ## Funding

-KISSHOME (KI-gestützte & nutzerzentrierte Sicherheitslösung im Smart Home) is a research project by the [Institute for Internet Security](https://www.internet-sicherheit.de) at the Westphalian University of Applied Sciences with ARIC Artificial Intelligence Center Hamburg e.V., and the Institut für Innovationsmarketing at the Technische Universität Hamburg.
-It is funded by the German ministry for research and education (Bundesministerium für Bildung und Forschung) under grant nr.
-16KIS1653.
+[KISSHOME](https://kisshome-research.if-is.net/) (KI-gestützte & nutzerzentrierte Sicherheitslösung im Smart Home) is a research project by the [Threat Lab](https://threatlab.if-is.net) research group of the [Institute for Internet Security](https://www.internet-sicherheit.de) at the Westphalian University of Applied Sciences with ARIC Artificial Intelligence Center Hamburg e.V., and the Institut für Innovationsmarketing at the Technische Universität Hamburg.
+It is funded by the German ministry for research and education (Bundesministerium für Bildung und Forschung) under grant no. 16KIS1653.